Rightpoint/ios-template/PRODUCTNAME/README.md

 Development branches should follow the convention:
 `{bugfix | feature}/{developer initials}-{JIRA_ID}`

-Release branches should be taged and cut from `master` as:
+Release branches should be tagged and cut from `master` as:
 `release-0.0.0`

 ### Testing

 All non-trivial code should be tested.
-Contributers are encouraged to use TDD where applicable
+Contributors are encouraged to use [TDD](https://en.wikipedia.org/wiki/Test-driven_development) where applicable.

 All development branches must pass CI before merging.
 Save yourself some trouble and run `bundle exec fastlane test` before filing a pull request.

 ### Synx
-To keep the Application structure orderly, organize code logically into groups using XCode and run [synx](https://github.com/venmo/synx) (`bundle exec fastlane synx`) before commiting.
+To keep the Application structure orderly, organize code logically into groups using Xcode and run [synx](https://github.com/venmo/synx) (`bundle exec fastlane synx`) before commiting.